interaction-lab/blossom-sdk/README.md

 For XL-320 based robots, ensure you use a 7.4V power supply.
 For XL-330 based robots, ensure you use a 5.0V power supply.
 Hardware error statuses will be set if the input voltage is outside the expected range.
+Flashing LEDs on a motor indicates a hardware error has occurred.
+The most common error is out of range supply voltage.
+If you encounter a hardware error, use Dynamixel Wizard to reset or reload the motor.

 For all robots, the baud rate used should be 1,000,000.
 You can check the baud rate of your motors using the [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/).